dotwebstack/dotwebstack/validator/README.md

 	validate.bat

-Results will be logged, you would like to have the following result:
+Results will be logged in the file `report.ttl`, you would like to have the following result:

 	[ a            sh:ValidationReport ;
 	  sh:conforms  true